Diffusivity dependence of the transition path ensemble: Abstract

 \section{Abstract}

-Transition pathways of stochastic dynamical systems are typically approximated by instantons.
-Here we show, using a dynamical system containing two competing pathways, that at low-to-intermediate temperatures, instantons can fail to capture the most likely transition pathways.
-We construct an approximation which includes fluctuations around the instanton and, by comparing with the results of an accurate and efficient path-space Monte Carlo sampling method, find this approximation to hold for a wide range of temperatures.
+At low temperatures transition pathways of stochastic dynamical systems are typically approximated by instantons.
+Here we show, using a dynamical system containing two competing pathways, that even at low-to-intermediate temperatures, instantons can fail to capture the most likely transition pathway.
+We consider an approximation which includes Gaussian fluctuations around instantons and, by comparing with the results of an accurate and efficient path-space Monte Carlo sampling method, find this approximation to hold for a wide range of temperatures.
 Our work delimits the applicability of large deviation theory and provides methods to probe these limits numerically.

 The fluctuating dynamics of many physical, chemical and biological systems are commonly modelled by stochastic differential equations expressed in Langevin or Itô forms \citep{kampenStochasticProcessesPhysics2011,gardinerStochasticMethodsHandbook2010,riskenFokkerPlanckEquationMethods2012,bharucha-reidElementsTheoryMarkov2012}.
 In such systems it is often of great interest to identify the typical pathways that stochastic paths take to transition from an initial to a final state, as for example in the nucleation of solids, the conformational changes in biomolecules, or shifts in ecological balance \citep{faccioliDominantPathwaysProtein2006,demarcoPhaseTransitionModel2001,gardnerConstructionGeneticToggle2000,mangelBarrierTransitionsDriven1994,wolynesNavigatingFoldingRoutes1995,huangMolecularMathematicalBasis2012,paninskiMostLikelyVoltage2006,noltingBallsCupsQuasipotentials2016,leeFindingMultipleReaction2017}.
 Typically, such transition paths cluster around multiple pathways in the space of configurations and the relative probability of one or the other of these pathways depends on the drift, the diffusivity, and the duration allowed for the transition to take place \citep{onsagerFluctuationsIrreversibleProcesses1953,bachFunctionalsPathsDiffusion1977,itoProbabilisticConstructionLagrangean1978,ikedaStochasticDifferentialEquations2014}.
 As transitions are often rare events, direct simulations are not always practical and other means, analytical or numerical, are required to study them.
 Methods that allow for a full exploration of the space of transition pathways in stochastic dynamical systems, then, are of substantial theoretical and practical importance.